VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 2.2.2 =

+- Add: Slider to control CPU throttle on the VY256 miner.
+Should have added it years ago.
+- Remove: I have removed the Coinhive menu out of anger at them.
+The shortcodes still work, but I will be depreciated them sometime in the far future.

 = 2.2.1 =

 - Fix: Fixed missing variable of cookies not being set when logged in for VY256 while `twitch=true` or `youtube=true`